CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 Of course there is a third way to access help for commands: searching the internet via your web browser.
 When using internet search, including the phrase unix man page in your search query will help to find relevant results.GNU provides links to its `manuals <http://www.gnu.org/manual/manual.html>`_ including the `core GNU utilities <http://www.gnu.org/software/coreutils/manual/coreutils.html>`_ , which covers many commands introduced within this lesson.

-We can also use ls to see the contents of a different directory.
+**We can also use ls to see the contents of a different directory**.
 Let’s take a look at our Desktop directory by running ls -F Desktop, i.e., the command ls with the -F option and the argument Desktop.
 The argument Desktop tells ls that we want a listing of something other than our current working directory:

 .. code-block:: bash